YasmineRaef/YasmineRaef/README.md

 Currently, I’m exploring **Node.js** to build backend projects.

 I’m looking for a **tech internship** to grow my skills and bridge the gap between academic learning and real-world experience.
-I recently applied for the **CUNY Spring Forward internship**, had my interview, and I’m waiting to hear back 🤞.
-I’m also planning to join the **Honors Scholars Program** next semester — wish me luck! 😎✌️✨
+I was recently **accepted into the CUNY Spring Forward internship program** 🎉
+I’m currently completing the onboarding paperwork, and once everything is finalized, I’ll share a full update here.😎✌️✨

 I love making tech easier to understand and enjoy using analogies to explain things simply.
 Always learning, always building, always helping.